franciscomesquitaAI/Learning_Notes/Other Topics/Fear Of Missing Out (FOMO)/Fear Of Missing Out (FOMO).md

 As more research on FOMO is conducted and becomes available, we are getting a clearer picture of what it entails and how it affects us.
 The picture is not pretty, as there are many negative effects of FOMO, and it is more common than you might expect.
 Consider the following:
 ## Social Networking Sites

 Unsurprisingly, adolescents use social networking sites at a high rate and may experience FOMO as a result.
-Interestingly, however, FOMO acts as a mechanism that triggers higher social networking usage. <mark class="hltr-yellow">Basically, it's an infinite loop that the excessive use of social networks causes various psychological problems and these problems lead to even greater use of social networks.</mark> You could call this an "Ouroboros" condition:
+Interestingly, however, FOMO acts as a mechanism that triggers higher social networking usage. <mark class="hltr-yellow"><u>Basically, it's an infinite loop that the excessive use of social networks causes various psychological problems and these problems lead to even greater use of social networks.</u></mark> You could call this an "Ouroboros" condition:

 > [!ai]+ AI
 >